-Photo by Justin Tsucalas for The Washington Post
+Photo by Justin Tsucalas and food styling by Lisa Cherkasky; for The Washington Post

 These delightful, single-serve treats bring the essence of both sweet potato and pecan pies together in pudding-cup form, with creamy, cinnamon-scented, whipped sweet potato that gets topped with crunchy, brown sugar-kissed pecans.
 With no crust involved, and a subtle amount of maple syrup and butter, these healthful cups are a cinch to make.